VI. Boston Type Foundry, 1870–1881

-Before Cumming arrived from Chicago in 1881, his BTF position had been vacant for about four years.
+Before Mr. Cumming arrived at BTF from Chicago in 1881, his position as staff type cutter had been vacant for about four years.
 His immediate predecessor, Carl/Charles E. Heyer, had left Boston in 1877 and joined Barnhart Brothers & Spindler [BBS] of Chicago by 1879.1·2·3 Between 1876 and 1881, BTF Agent John K. Rogers acquired and patented designs for 17 known fonts (Table 1:22-38).

 Who designed these 17 faces?
 Heyer?
 His predecessor, Andrew Gilbert?
 Prang, Art Club or student contacts?
 Sign Painters?
 Whoever they were, they apparently furnished only drawings possibly delivered from afar—not the makings for production matrices.

 These 17 faces are shown in the routine BTF specimen book of 1879 and/or in the 1880 edition, which was potently entitled Original Faces Cast by the Boston Type Foundry.
 Comparison of the two catalogs is most provocative: Six of the seven new and original BTF fonts shown in 1879, two of them already patented, are not shown in 1880 (Table 1).
 Why not?

 THP deduces that Rogers withdrew them from sale because BTF could not fill orders for them.
 Despite the hive of talented type designers swarming his very doorstep, Rogers could not manufacture them without a punch-cutter.
 Instead, he “stockpiled” these designs, (desperately?) hoping for a solution to marketing them before they became obsolete in the US.